Please ensure Javascript is enabled for purposes of website accessibility

 OUR VINEYARDS

-StoneRiver Vineyards is well known for producing some of Oregon's most outstanding wine.
-It is located in the Bear Creek Valley, a part of the Rogue Valley American Viticulture Area (AVA) in Southern, Oregon.
+StoneRiver Vineyards is renowned for crafting some of the finest wines in Oregon, situated in the Bear Creek Valley, part of the Rogue Valley American Viticulture Area (AVA) in Southern Oregon.

-StoneRiver Vineyards is made up of 3 adjacent farm parcels previously known as Pioneer Orchards, Fowler Ranch and Brookbank Orchards.
-Together they total 45 acres.
-31 are planted to 16 varieties of grapes (6 whites and 10 reds), 3 acres are set aside in 10 Eco-zones that support our vineyard conservation efforts and 2 acres are set aside as a buffer zone along Coleman Creek for riparian restoration and conservation.
-The remaining nine acres are used to support normal vineyard and Tasting Room operations.
+Our vineyard comprises three adjacent parcels formerly known as Pioneer Orchards, Fowler Ranch, and Brookbank Orchards, totaling 45 acres.
+Of this, 31 acres are planted with 16 grape varieties (6 white and 10 red), 3 acres are dedicated to 10 Eco-zones that enhance our conservation efforts, and 2 acres serve as a buffer zone along Coleman Creek for riparian restoration.
+The remaining nine acres support our vineyard and Tasting Room operations.

 StoneRiver Vineyards is located in the Anderson sub-watershed, one of 21 sub-watersheds in the Bear Creek Watershed in Southern Oregon.
 Bear Creek Valley, which is defined by the Bear Creek Watershed, is approximately 400 miles square and 28 miles long.
 There are 83 named creeks in Bear Creek Valley.
 These creeks all flow into Bear Creek, then into the Rogue River where they travel approximately 127 miles and empty into the Pacific Ocean.